Topological Feature Vectors for Chatter Detection in Turning Processes: Results and Discussion

-This section presents the classification accuracies for all the methods that are introduced in Section \ref{sec:method} and compares them to the results in Ref.~\cite{Yesilli2019a} which uses the Wavelet Packet Transform (WPT) and the Ensemble Empirical Mode Decomposition (EEMD).
+This section presents the classification accuracies for all the methods that are introduced in Section \ref{sec:method} and compares them to the results in Ref.~\cite{Yesilli2020} which uses the Wavelet Packet Transform (WPT) and the Ensemble Empirical Mode Decomposition (EEMD).
 The latter two methods are used for comparison since they are some of the currently most prominent methods for chatter identification using supervised learning.
+For persistence images, Template Functions and Carlsson Coordinates, we applied four different classifier and these are Support Vector Machine (SVM), Logistic Regression (LR), Random Forest (RF) and Gradient Boosting (GB) algorithms.
+All of these classifier except Gradient Boosting is used in Persistence Landscape method, while Kernel method and Persistence Paths results are obtained with LibSVM and SVM classifiers, respectively.
+The classification results are summarized in Table~\ref{tab:featurization_results} where for each cutting configuration the best results of the classification algorithms for each method are included.
 Table~\ref{tab:featurization_results} also includes the classification results obtained using a new TDA approach, which is not included in Section \ref{sec:method}, based on template functions \cite{Perea2019}.
-The classification results are summarized in Table~\ref{tab:featurization_results} where for each cutting configuration the best classification results for each method are included.
 In this table, the best accuracy for each dataset is highlighted in green.
 Further, methods whose accuracy are within one standard deviation of the best result in the same category are highlighted in blue.

-Table~\ref{tab:featurization_results} shows that the WPT approach yields the highest classification accuracy for the $5.08$ cm ($2$ inch) and the $6.35$ cm ($2.5$ inch) stickout cases.
-However, we also see that for the $5.08$ cm ($2$ inch) case, three of the TDA-based methods (persistence landscapes, template functions, and Carlsson coordinates) yield comparable results, i.e., accuracies that are within $1$ standard deviation of the WPT results, see \cite{Yesilli2019a}.
-In fact, for this cutting configuration the average accuracy using persistence landscapes is only $1\%$ lower than its WPT counterpart.